side-projects-42/Resource-Store-2/GOOGLE/qpp/mirror/CodeMirror/doc/oldrelease.md

 26-09-2011: [Version 2.15](http://codemirror.net/codemirror-2.15.zip):

-Fix bug that snuck into 2.14: Clicking the character that currently has the cursor didn't re-focus the editor.
+Fix bug that snuck into 2.14: Clicking the character that currently has the cursor didn’t re-focus the editor.

 26-09-2011: [Version 2.14](http://codemirror.net/codemirror-2.14.zip):